-Operating Account
+1 Operating Account Recurrent and non-recurrent expenditure items are charged to the Operating Account.
 Recurrent Expenditure of a recurrent nature.
-The main subhead is elaborated in paragraph 10.

-Subhead 000 Operational expenses, the scope of which is

-Non-Recurrent Expenditure on items of a one-off nature and costing more than

-\$150,000 each but not involving the acquisition or construction of a physical asset.
-A standard subhead is

-Subhead 700 General non-recurrent.

-Capital Account

-Plant, Equipment and Works

-Capital expenditure on assets acquired or constructed with government funding but not funded from the Capital Works in the Public Works Programme.

-Reserve Fund.
-The standard subheads include-

-600 Works.
-The ambit covers minor capital works with the cost of individual projects not exceeding \$10,000,000 and not

-603 Plant, vehicles and equipment.
-The ambit covers expenditure on plant, specialised vehicles (i.e. vehicles which, in addition to carrying goods, have mounted on them ancillary equipment for the purpose of performing specific functions), dinghies and launches, and equipment each costing more than \$2,000,000 but are not included in the Capital Works Reserve
+The main subhead is Subhead 000 Operational expenses , the scope of which is elaborated in paragraphs 10 to 20.
+Non-Recurrent Expenditure on items of a one-off nature and costing more than \$200,000 each but not involving the acquisition or construction of a physical asset.
+A standard subhead is Subhead 700 General non-recurrent .
+Except for Subhead 789 Additional commitments under Head 106 Miscellaneous Services , all non-recurrent subheads have commitments.
+Capital Account Capital expenditure items costing more than \$200,000 each, together with provisions for minor capital works not in the Capital Works Programme, motor vehicles, dinghies and launches are charged to the Capital Account.
+Except for Subhead 689 Additional commitments under Head 106 Miscellaneous Services and subheads under Head 184 Transfers to Funds , all Capital Account subheads have commitments or annual block vote ceilings.
+Plant, Equipment and Works Capital expenditure on assets acquired or constructed with government funding but not funded from the Capital Works Reserve Fund.
+The standard subheads include- 603 Plant, vehicles and equipment.
+The ambit covers expenditure on plant, specialised vehicles (i.e. vehicles which, in addition to carrying goods, have mounted on them ancillary equipment for the purpose of performing specific functions), dinghies and launches, and equipment each costing more than \$10 million.
+605 Minor capital works (block vote).
+The ambit covers minor capital works with the cost of individual projects above \$200,000 but not exceeding \$10 million and not funded from the Capital Works Reserve Fund.

-Fund.

 661 Minor plant, vehicles and equipment (block vote).
-The ambit covers minor capital expenditure on plant and equipment (except administrative computer systems) with the cost of individual items above \$150,000 but not exceeding \$2,000,000, specialised vehicles, dinghies and launches with unit cost of \$2,000,000 or less.
+The ambit covers minor capital expenditure on plant and equipment (except administrative computer systems) with the cost of individual items above \$200,000 but not exceeding \$10 million, specialised vehicles, dinghies and launches with unit cost of \$10 million or less.
+Capital Subventions Payments to external or subvented bodies for the purchase of plant, vehicles and equipment costing more than \$200,000 each, which is not consequential to building projects, and for capital works of a minor nature.
+Transfers to Funds Transfers in support of the various funds established under section 29 of the Ordinance.

-Capital Subventions

-Payments to external/subvented bodies for the purchase of plant, vehicles and equipment costing more than \$150,000 each, which is not consequential to building projects, and for capital works of a minor nature.

-Transfers to Funds

-Transfers in support of the various funds established under section 29 of the Ordinance.
+The ambit for a subhead peculiar to a department's operation is set out under the relevant Head of Expenditure.

-- 8 Where an expenditure item is described as approved, this means that it has been approved by the Finance Committee of the Legislative Council or under delegated power.
-Approvals up to 17 December 2010 are included unless otherwise specified. - Controlling officers will provide explanations to variations in the estimated provision of individual subheads (other than those non-recurrent and capital account subheads for which there is an approved commitment) where there is an estimated increase or decrease of eight per cent or more against the 2010-11 revised estimate.
+8 Where an expenditure item is described as approved, this means that it has been approved by the Legislative Council, by the Finance Committee of the Legislative Council, or under delegated authority.

+9 Controlling officers will provide explanations to variations in the estimated provision of individual subheads (other than those non-recurrent and capital account subheads for which there is a commitment) where there is an estimated increase or decrease of ten per cent or more against the 2022-23 revised estimate.